-Equipment under capital lease consists of office equipment with a capitalized cost of \$36,500.
-The assets and liabilities under the capital lease are recorded at the lower of present value of the minimum lease payment or the fair value of the asset.
+Equipment under capital lease consists of a delivery truck with a capitalized cost of \$114,641 at September 30, 2017, and office equipment with a capitalized cost of \$36,500 at September 30, 2016.
+The assets and liabilities under capital leases are recorded at the lower of present value of the minimum lease payment or the fair value of the asset.
 The asset is amortized over its estimated productive life.
-Amortization of assets under capital leases was \$7,300 for the year ended September 30, 2016 and 2015 and is included in depreciation and amortization expense.
-Interest on the capital lease was \$659 and \$1,772 for the years ended September 30, 2016 and 2015, respectively.
+Amortization of assets under capital leases was \$4,776 and \$7,300 for the years ended September 30, 2017 and 2016, respectively and is included in depreciation and amortization expense.
+Interest on the capital lease was \$836 and \$659 for the years ended September 30, 2017 and 2016, respectively.
+Future minimum lease payments are as follows: